 1986, as amended (the "Code"), pursuant to which employees, including the NEOs, can make voluntary pre-tax contributions or Roth post-tax contributions.
 We match 50% of elective deferrals up to the first 6% of such participant's annual base salary for all participants.
-These matching contributions are vested or until December 31, 2023, became fully vested on the second anniversary of the participant's date of hire.
-As of January 1, 2024, matching contributions are fully vested for all employees.
+Prior to January 1, 2024 matching contributions vested on the second anniversary of the participant's date of hire; however, starting January 1, 2024, all matching contributions are fully vested for all employees.
 All contributions under the plan are subject to certain annual dollar limitations, which are periodically adjusted for changes in the cost of living.

 We also maintain the 2020 Employee Stock Purchase Plan ("ESPP").
 The ESPP authorizes the grant of options to employees, including the NEOs, so long as they do not own stock representing 5% or more of the total combined voting power or value of all classes of Common Stock and other stock of the Company, a Parent or a Subsidiary.
 Due to our "Up-C" structure, the ESPP is not currently tax-qualified under Section 423 of the Code.
-Each offering period is approximately twenty-four months in duration commencing on each May 1 and November 1 of each year during the term of the ESPP.
+Each offering period is approximately twenty-four months in duration commencing on each May 16th and November 16th of each year during the term of the ESPP.
 The ESPP allows participants to purchase Class A common stock through payroll deductions of up to 15% of their eligible compensation.
 The purchase price of the shares is 85% of the lower of the fair market value of our Class A common stock on the grant date or purchase date.
 All salaried employes are generally eligible to participate in the ESPP.